IgorDuganets1/homework/Lesson6/ReadMe.md

-# *class jiraTestPage*
+# class jiraTestPage

 This class designed for testing JIRA issue tracking software.
 Every opened page is realized in the separate class.
 Every action on a page is realized as appropriate method.
-Logical connection between web-application’s pages is provided by the instance of current class.
+Logical connection between web-applicationâ€™s pages is provided by the instance of current class.
 This instance is an object of manipulation in the subsequent class

 *Order of classes:*
 - startPage